juju/docs/src/en/clouds.md

 Juju supports a wide variety of clouds.
 In addition, many of these are known to Juju out of the box.
-They are Amazon AWS, Microsoft Azure, Google GCE, Oracle Compute, Rackspace, Joyent, and LXD.
+They are Amazon AWS, Microsoft Azure, Google GCE, Oracle OCI, Rackspace, Joyent, and LXD.

 The remaining supported clouds do need to be added to Juju, and, as will be shown, it is simply done.
 They are VMware vSphere, OpenStack, MAAS, and Manual.
-An Oracle *trial* account also needs to be added.

 Once your cloud is known to Juju, whether by default or due to it being added, the next step is to add your cloud credentials to Juju.
 The exception is for a